AntoineAssal/School-Notes/COMP-346-OperatingSystems/After Midterm/Scheduling.md

 Operating systems utilize two types of schedulers: a long-term scheduler (also known as an admission scheduler or high-level) and a short-term scheduler (also known as a dispatcher).
 The names suggest the relative frequency with which these functions are performed.

 ###  Long-Term Scheduling
-The long-term, or admission, scheduler decides which jobs or processes are to be admitted to the ready queue and how many processes should be admitted into the ready [[Process Queues]].
+The long-term, or admission, scheduler decides which jobs or processes are to be admitted to the ready queue and how many processes should be admitted into the ready [Process Queues](Process_Queues.md).
 This controls the total number of jobs which can be running within the system.
 In practice, this limit is generally not reached, but if a process attempts to fork off a large number of processes it will eventually reach an OS defined limit where it will prevent any further processes from being created.
 >So its not "how many programs can I run now, which one do i pick".
 Its "how many programs can my machine run simultaneously given the practical constraints"